AI Misinformation Anxiety: Coping With Deepfakes, Fake News & AI-Generated Lies

 - Practice the "two-source rule."
 Before emotionally reacting to alarming content, check if two independent, reputable sources are reporting the same thing.
 This doesn't need to be a research project — a quick search takes 30 seconds.
 If only one source has it, wait.
 Most AI-generated misinformation doesn't survive the two-source test because fabricated events don't generate independent corroboration.

 - Set verification boundaries.
 You cannot verify everything, and trying to will exhaust you.
 Decide in advance what's worth verifying: content that might change your behavior (voting, health decisions, financial choices) and content you're about to share with others.
+When medical misinformation generated by AI is involved, verification becomes especially critical — but even here, the two-source rule applies.
 Everything else?
 Let it pass.
 Not every piece of content requires a verdict.
 It's okay to see something and think, "I don't know if that's real" and move on.

 - Limit your exposure to raw social media.
 The most anxiety-inducing environment for misinformation is unfiltered social media feeds, where content is optimized for engagement, not truth.
 Consider curating your feeds aggressively, using news apps that aggregate verified reporting, or setting time limits on platforms where AI-generated content proliferates.
 Our digital detox guide has specific strategies.